MugeBakiryol/batch_outputs_analysis/README.md

 # Batch Outputs Analysis: Probing Deep Learning Models with SentEval

 ## Overview
-This repository contains outputs and resources from my internship project at Tilburg University, where I investigated the linguistic properties encoded in sentence embeddings through probing tasks.
+This repository contains resources from my internship project at Tilburg University, where I investigated the linguistic properties encoded in sentence embeddings through probing tasks.
 The project focused on replicating the methodology outlined in *What You Can Cram into a Single Vector: Probing Sentence Embeddings for Linguistic Properties* by Conneau et al. (2018), while extending its applicability to modern encoder architectures.

 ## Key Features
 - **Replication and Extension:** Replicated and built upon the probing task framework from Conneau et al. (2018) to evaluate linguistic properties such as syntax, semantics, and surface-level features.